 There is also some skepticism regarding the dovish stance of the banks, people are asking whether this can really help the current situation?
 It is arduous for factories to churn out goods if they can’t get the material from abroad—a disruption in the supply chain.
 Consumers are highly unlikely to spend or travel if they are scared of leaving their homes because there is no vaccine for Coronavirus.
 But one thing that the stimulus or a coordinated action by central banks would do, is keep the corporate debt default number lower by pumping liquidity, as discussed on Friday.

-As for the gold price, it dropped below the 1600 mark because investors are finding equity markets to be better investments.
+As for the gold trading, the price dropped below the 1600 mark because investors are finding equity markets to be better investments.
 They have been oversold and, for them, the risk-to-reward ratio is more attractive.
 Having said this, the gold price is still in the green and I am holding my target of 1700 which is likely to happen due to weakness in global economic numbers.